Kunal-5402/Motion-Matrix-Evaluation/README.md

 This model is used to score motion and action using Dynamic Time Wraping and posture dectection.
 It can be used in various applications like dance training, gym tutor.

 ## Running Instruction
-Firstly download Anaconda using https://docs.anaconda.com/free/anaconda/install/ then open terminal and type the following
+Firstly download Anaconda using https://docs.anaconda.com/free/anaconda/install/ and then open the terminal to type the following commands
 ```
 $ git clone https://github.com/Ayush152/motion-matrix-evaluation.git
 $ cd motion-matrix-evaluation/